sindresorhus/ky/readme.md

 Download progress event handler.

 The function receives these arguments:
-- `progress` is an object with the following properties:
+- `progress` is an object with the these properties:
 - - `percent` is a number between 0 and 1 representing the progress percentage.
 - - `transferredBytes` is the number of bytes transferred so far.
 - - `totalBytes` is the total number of bytes to be transferred.
 This is an estimate and may be 0 if the total size cannot be determined.